 If that midlife crisis is sinking in and you’re ready to prove age really is just a number, then this post is for you.

 You’ll learn why some people over 50 decide to become solo travelers, how to arrange to go traveling solo, and get some great ideas about some of the most popular destinations where you can join fellow travelers exploring local culture and enjoying authentic experiences across the world.

 Why You Might Be Thinking of a Midlife Single Travel Tour

 When we’re in our 20’s and 30’s we often make grand plans for travel — Norway!
 London!
 Backpacking through Europe!
 But as the years pass and life gets more complicated, those dreams of seeing the sights and doing all the adventures can take a backseat.

 Now, maybe you’ve checked in with yourself and realized it’s time for a change.
 Good on you!
-And there are so many ways you can still enjoy adventure travel even in mid-life while traveling solo.
+No matter what your reason to travel, there are so many ways you can still enjoy adventure travel in mid-life while traveling solo.

 There are a number of reasons why people aged 50+ become solo travelers.
 Maybe one of these reasons speaks to you:

 - Divorce.
 Going through divorce can mean your usual traveling partner is no longer available.
 Friends and family members might still be coupled up so it’s solo or no go.

 - Unwilling Partners.
 Even in the happiest partnerships don’t necessarily mean that both are like minded travelers.
 One might have a stressful job and just want to spend their free time on a relaxing beach holiday while the stay at home parent would prefer a more adventurous trip like a tour to explore Machu Picchu or maybe somewhere off the beaten track with like minded people who love intrepid travel.